Test in a live environment

 dt.Rows.Add("Cheetah", "Purrs")

-Creating an Excel file using IronXL is a two-step process and very easy to implement in C#.
-An Excel file is a combination of a workbook having multiple worksheets, IronXL first creates an Excel WorkBook and then helps add a WorkSheet to it.
-The following sample code will help create a workbook along with the worksheet:
+When creating Excel file types from scratch using IronXL is a two step process and very easy to implement in C#.
+IronXL first creates an Excel workbook and then helps add worksheet to it.
+The following sample code demonstrates how to create a workbook along with the worksheet:

 //create new workbook...